 About High Atlas Mountains

 To the north of Marrakech is Demnate an ideal base to learn more of the Berber culture; you can also visit many natural Geoparc sites in the M'Goun area on guided day hikes.
-However, the majority of the High Atlas villages we feature are south of Marrakech, these include Imlil which, at the head of a narrow valley, is the base for trekking into the Toubkal Massif; nearby but a little lower in altitude are the villages of Ouirgane and Marigha, one just above the fabulous new lake and one just below.
+However, the majority of the High Atlas villages we feature are south of Marrakech, these include Imlil at the head of a narrow valley, the base for trekking into the Toubkal Massif; nearby but a little lower in altitude are the villages of Ouirgane and Marigha, one just above the fabulous new lake and one just below.
 These two places are beautiful, relaxing and offer some lovely day hikes, suitable for all.

 A little further away from Marrakech (quite near the coast, just north of Agadir) is Immouzer, surrounded by magnificent waterfalls.
 Ideal for walking, bird watching, fossil hunting or merely putting your feet up by the pool.
 The journey to the hotel passes through the aptly named ‘Paradise Valley’ dotted with olive and almond trees.
 If you were looking for a more active option then you may be interested in Oukaimeden which is Morocco's highest ski resort (December to April), boasting impressive views out across the High Atlas range.